Transfer Pricing in Honduras

 • Business and commercial strategies.

-According to Article 17 of the Transfer Pricing Regulation Law, taxpayers within the Application Scope of Transfer Pricing must file, along their Tax Affidavit, the Transfer Pricing Affidavit to the Executive Revenue Directorate
+According to Article 17 of the Transfer Pricing Regulation Law, taxpayers within the Application Scope of Transfer Pricing must file their Tax Return and the Transfer Pricing Affidavit to the Executive Revenue Directorate.

-Likewise, Article 30 of the Regulations of the Law states the persons required to file such Affidavit:
+Likewise, Article 30 of the Regulations of the Law states the persons required to file such statement:

-• Individuals or legal entities who perform transactions with related parties, provided they are medium or large taxpayers.
-It should be noted that according to the instructions for filling out the affidavit, only those who exceed US$250,000 for intercompany transactions will file.
+• Individuals or legal entities performing related party transactions, if they are medium or large taxpayers.
+Conversely, only those exceeding US$250,000 for intercompany transactions will file.

-• Individuals or legal entities who transact with related parties that are armed by special regimes having tax benefits.
+• Individuals or legal entities performing related party transactions in special regimes enjoying tax benefits.

-• Individuals or legal entities who perform commercial transactions with related parties or with companies that reside in countries known as tax havens.
+• Individuals or legal entities performing commercial transactions with related parties or companies residing in tax havens.

-• Individuals or legal entities who perform transactions with related parties whose accumulated amount exceeds the amount indicated by the Tax Administration.
-Which according to the Instructions of the affidavit would be one million U.S. dollars in the fiscal year and will be for small taxpayers.
+• Individuals or legal entities performing related party transactions whose accumulated amount exceeds the amount indicated by the Tax Administration.
+According to the reporting instruction sheet, it would be one million U.S. dollars in the fiscal year for small taxpayers.

-Regarding to the filing deadline, Article 31 of the Regulation states that this regulation will depend on the closure of each taxpayer’s tax period, thus those whose closing date is December 31 will have to file from January 1 to April 30 of the following year.
+Regarding the filing deadline, Article 31 of the Regulation states that this regulation will depend on the closing date of the tax period for each taxpayer.
+Thus, those whose closing date is December 31 will have to file from January 1 to April 30 of the following year.

-In the case of taxpayers with special fiscal periods, it must be filed no later than 3 months after the end of the fiscal period.
+In the case of taxpayers with special tax periods, it must be filed no later than three months after the closing date of the tax period.

 Transfer Pricing Documentation in Honduras